 Benfotiamine & Poor Blood Glucose Control

 Benfotiamine helps reduce free radical damage and protects the body from the dangerous side effects of too much sugar.
-In fact, it has been proven to be beneficial for patients with blood glucose control issues.
+In fact, it has been proven to be beneficial for those with blood glucose control issues.
 Benfotiamine has been shown to have positive effects on issues caused by poor blood glucose control.
 It helps reduce harmful glucose metabolites and the intracellular formation of certain proteins involved in microvascular damage.
-It also improves vibratory sensation, nerve conduction, and pain sores caused by nerve damage.
+It also improves vibratory sensation, nerve conduction, and painful sores caused by nerve damage.